cncf/kubernetes-community-days/content/events/2021-san-salvador/cfp.md

 * Panel: 35 minutes of discussion amongst 2 to 5 speakers
 * Tutorial: 90-minute, in-depth, hands-on presentation with 1–4 speakers

-Note: All submissions with 3–5 speakers are required to have at least one speaker that is a woman and the speakers must not all be from the same company.

 * Provide a detailed and focused description with a max of 900 characters.
 This is what will be used on the online schedule if your talk is accepted.
 * Provide more in-depth information in the “Benefits to the Ecosystem” section.
 This is your opportunity to elaborate on your content and share any more details with the committee with a max of 1,500 characters.
 * Provide a biography for all speakers, including previous speaking experience.